Food experts have some surprising suggestions for dishes to break the Yom Kippur fast

 "It's sweet but not too sweet," Federman said.
 "Honey cake is also a traditional treat for Rosh Hashana, the Jewish new year.
 So, eating at the end of Yom Kippur reminds me that it's still a moment of new beginnings."

-You can see how Federman and the family make their honey cake on TikTok here.
+You can see how the family makes their honey cake on TikTok here.

 Tips for easing the fasting experience